apwan/OSProject/proj4/README.md

 bin/test -m
 ```

+For single-machine testing, run `make test_Paxos` and `make test_kvPaxos` (the original go test) or `make tester` using our tester and test cases in the directory `test/`.

+## Tester Description

+In this project we use a similar tester as in previous Project 3, which initializes HTTP requests to different servers and send different requests according to test case files; the result of each request is automatically deduced from previous request sequence and compared with actual result.
+The test will pass only if all result matched.

+Normally, the servers are started before each case and shut after the test finishes.
+Optionally, a test case can choose to shut down one or more servers during the testing process.
+In this case the correct results are also automatically deduced using the majority consensus requirement.
+Due to aforementioned difficulty, the test case does not implement partition.

+To help testing on multiple servers, we implementd auxiliary testers, who runs on different machines and help main tester to start and stop kvpaxos instances.
+The main tester will wait for all the three auxiliary tester to be alive, then start testing.
+Each test case is specified by the `*.test` file under `test/` as in Project 3.
+After each case finished, the result as well as the ellaped time will be printed on the screen if the `with_err_mesg` flag is `true` (set in `test.conf`).

+The number of test cases (`test_total`) is also set in `test.conf`.
+If you wait too long you can call `http://127.0.0.1:3086/main?op=finish&forced=< true | false | report >`(modify to the ip of main tester and the port `test_port00` in `test.conf`):
+ - `forced=report` will allow the tester to finish the current round and report the infomation;
+ - `forced=true` will immediately shutdown all testers;
+ - `forced=false` will set timeout and might allow the current test case to finish without reporting.)
+This hack is helpful in case the tester stuck since we do not time out all the serial request.

+We have also carried out the real remote testing on three machines (one in Beijing, one in Tsinghua and one in USA).
+It took about one and a half hours to pass all the ten cases.
+(While it takes only 5~6 minutes for the same-machine test using out tester.)

 Note:

-  1. We assume all the ports in settings are available and do not check that.
+  1. We assume the ports in `settings.conf` are available and do not check for that.
 In case the specified ports are already occupied (partly due to previous failed run), the program may crash.
-  2. We also assume all the conf file and `.test` file are well-format and do not check that.
-So please follow the strict format if you try to modify these files, otherwise the program may also crash.
+  2. We also assume all the conf file and `.test` file are well-format and do not check for that.
+So please follow the format if you try to modify these files, otherwise the program may also crash/panic.